ASE G1 Maintenance and Lt. Repair Practice Test

 Answer C is wrong.
 Today's direct TPMS systems contain a sensor in each wheel and sometimes the spare.

 Answer D is wrong.
 The tire must be dismounted to verify this condition.
 Unbalanced tires cause a vibration that increases with vehicle speed.

-24. There is a clunking and popping sound coming from the front of a vehicle that only occurs when turning.
+24. A clunking and popping sound is heard in the front of a vehicle that only occurs while turning.
 Which of the following is causing this condition?

 - B. A faulty power steering pump.